Hydrocarbon Toxicity

 The patient may complain of dyspnea or syncope.

 In addition, because of sensitization of the myocardium to catecholamines, a relatively young and previously healthy patient can present in full cardiac arrest after being suddenly startled or following strenuous athletic events.
-A common scenario for the cardiac arrest patient is the teenager who is huffing, or bagging alone in a dark room, who then gets startled when a parent opens the door.
-This "sudden sniffing death syndrome" results in ventricular fibrillation or ventricular tachycardia, following a large catecholamine exposure to a myocardium that is already sensitized to the effects of the catecholamines.
+A common scenario for a cardiac arrest patient is a teenager who is huffing or bagging alone in a dark room, who then gets startled when a parent opens the door.
+This sudden sniffing death syndrome results in ventricular fibrillation or ventricular tachycardia, following a large catecholamine exposure to a myocardium that is already sensitized to the effects of the catecholamines.
 This syndrome is more common following exposure to the halogenated hydrocarbons, but it can occur following exposure to aromatic hydrocarbons as well.

 Gastrointestinal